Complementary, Multi-Disciplinary, and Cross-Listed Courses

 Legal Spanish: Public Interest Law in the US

 This course brings students to high-intermediate levels in reading, speaking, and listening for the practice of public interest law in the US.
-Learners will build proficiency around relevant topic areas so that they can read, listen, explain, present and solicit information related to rights, procedures, legal actions, etc. Pre-requisite: one year of university-level Spanish or equivalent.
-To get on the waitlist, please email Professor Lear at dlear@uchicago.edu.
+Learners will build proficiency around relevant topic areas so that they can read, listen, explain, present and solicit information related to rights, client history / interviews, procedural language, legal actions, etc. The focus is on building proficiency through communication and strategy instruction.
+The final exam is a proficiency test offered through the University of Chicago Office of Language Assessment that yields a certificate and a proficiency rating on students' transcripts.
+The course will follow the College's academic calendar with flexibility for law students' schedules so that they finish the courses on the same schedule as other law school courses.
+Pre-requisite: one year of university-level Spanish or equivalent.

 Previously: